lojelly/PhosphorusGUI/README.md

 **PhosphorusGUI** is a C library that aims to make creating GUIs in Raylib easier, more customizable, and more reactive.

 > ![NOTE]
-> PhosphorusGUI is not thread safe.
+> PhosphorusGUI is not thread-safe.

 ## Features